MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/TP4_Features.md

    Default Gateway . . . . . . . . . : 172.16.0.1
 ```

 To create the NAT port mapping, use the `Add-NetNatStaticMapping` command.
-The following example maps port 80 of the hosts IP Address to port 80 of the containers IP Address.
+The following example maps port 80 of the host to port 80 of the containers IP Address.

 ```powershell
 Add-NetNatStaticMapping -NatName "ContainerNat" -Protocol TCP -ExternalIPAddress 0.0.0.0 -InternalIPAddress 172.16.0.2 -InternalPort 80 -ExternalPort 80
 ```

-When the port mapping has been created you will also need to configure an inbound firewall rule for the configured port.
-To do so for port 80 run the following command.
-This script can be copied into the VM.
+When the port mapping has been created, you will also need to configure an inbound firewall rule for the configured port.
+To do so for port 80, run the following script.

 ```powershell
 if (!(Get-NetFirewallRule | where {$_.Name -eq "TCP80"})) {